ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_tags.rst

 Tag precedence
 --------------
-Skipping always trumps explict tags, for example, if you specify both ``--tags`` and ``--skip-tags`` the latter has precedence.
+Skipping always trumps explicit tags, for example, if you specify both ``--tags`` and ``--skip-tags`` the latter has precedence.
 For example ``--tags tag1,tag3,tag4 --skip-tags tag3`` will only run tasks tagged with tag1 or tag4, but not with tag3, even if the task has one of the other tags.